How to Teach Your Sheltie to Swim

 Why Teach Your Sheltie to Swim?

-Even though your Shetland Sheepdog may be nervous around the ocean, there are actually quite a few benefits to swimming:
+Even though your Shetland Sheepdog may be nervous around water, there are numerous benefits to teaching them how to swim:

 • Fitness.
 Swimming is an excellent form of exercise, providing all-round muscle strengthening and a good heart workout.
-It's especially valuable if your Sheltie is fat or has arthritis, which tends to prevent him running because of the associated joint pain.
+Since water supports 90% of a dog's body weight, it's especially beneficial for overweight Shelties or those with arthritis, as it allows them to exercise without joint pain.

 • Stimulation.
 Swimming enriches our lives and it's the same for dogs!
-Water play is both mentally and physically stimulating, guaranteed to relieve boredom.
+Water play is both mentally and physically stimulating, keeping your Sheltie engaged.

 • Hydrotherapy.
-If your Sheltie later suffers from joint injury, water confidence will help her adjust to hydrotherapy, which uses buoyancy, resistance, and pressure to provide weightless physical therapy.
+If your Sheltie ever needs rehabilitation due to joint issues, familiarity with water makes hydrotherapy much less stressful.
+Hydrotherapy is a pool-based therapy that uses buoyancy, resistance, and pressure to provide weightless physical therapy.

 • Confidence.
-If you take regular trips to the beach or lake, teaching your Sheltie to swim means she won't suffer stress being around water.
+If you take regular trips to beachs, lakes, or rivers, teaching your Sheltie to swim helps them become relaxed and playful around water, allowing them to join in on all the family fun.

 How to Desensitize Your Sheltie to Water